pseudolanguagecompiler/InfinitePrime/README.md

 # Infinity, Lemniscate Knots, and Arithmetic Topology

-This page explains a conceptual analogy between the infinity symbol, mathematical knots, and number theory—ultimately suggesting that infinity can be viewed as a kind of “prime” that Euclid forgot.
+It's no coincidence that the symbol for infinity is a kind of know-like object, a figure-eight turned on its side.
+There is a similar kind of mathematical knot called the Lemiscate knot.
+This page explains a conceptual analogy between the infinity symbol, mathematical knots, and number theory, ultimately suggesting that infinity can be viewed as a kind of “prime” that Euclid forgot.

 ---